Iuriiiii/TinyML-core/README.md

 TinyML Core is a little, faster and lightweight module that will help you to parse the source code of TinyML.

+❌ Please don't use until we delete this message, this lib is under construction 🚫

 ## Concept

 The structure pattern is similar to HTML, you will get tags, content, params and comments.